 Surcharging is the practice of charging an additional percentage fee to credit card transactions in order to offset payment processing costs.

-As of March 2021, most U.S. states allow merchants to surcharge on credit card transactions, with only Colorado, Connecticut, and Massachusetts having laws against surcharging.
+As of March 2021, most U.S. states allow merchants to surcharge on credit card transactions, with only Connecticut and Massachusetts having laws against surcharging.

 If your state does allow surcharging, the major credit card companies require that you follow certain procedures and rules before you add a surcharge to your transactions: